angarsky/diveintopython/learn/file_handling/zip.md

+> [!NOTE]
+> Read this tutorial on the website: https://diveintopython.org/learn/file-handling/zip

 Zip files are a popular way to compress and bundle multiple files into a single archive.
 They are commonly used for tasks such as file compression, data backup, and file distribution.
 Zipping or compressing files in Python is a useful way to save space on your hard drive and make it easier to transfer files over the internet.

 ## How to Zip a File in Python